One-way Flights

 As expected, some have approached me this week, concerned that I would post such a passionate piece as an Adventist pastor.
 Wasn’t I being too political?
 Wasn’t I sharing only one side of the story and ignoring the real suffering that others had experienced–suffering that they saw as resulting from the immigrant population?
 Was I compromising my work and position as a pastor by wading into political activism?

-Here’s why I feel I need to speak out: I’m concerned that we are embracing a false and dangerous narrative–a distorted view of the facts, that’s under-girded by racial prejudice and has real and negative impacts on the way we see people within the immigrant community.
+Here’s why I feel I need to speak out: I’m concerned that we are embracing a potentially dangerous narrative–a distorted view of the facts, that may be influenced by racial prejudice and has real and negative impacts on the way we see people within the immigrant community.
 I want to see our Seventh-day Adventist Christian family have an earnest love for truth, and to become well informed on the issues that our world is facing today.
 If we can’t do that, our message will mean nothing to the world.

 With all these thoughts swirling in my mind, Skylar and I boarded an American Airlines flight to return from Kansas to North Carolina.
 The plane was filled with passengers, many returning from the Chiefs game in Kansas City over the weekend.
 As I dozed and listened on my headphones, I glanced out the window to see the sun setting in the thin atmosphere high above the earth.
 I looked again and noticed an outlined that seemed strangely familiar.
 I asked my seatmate for permission to snap a quick photo.
 As I looked, I knew my eyes hadn’t mistaken me–it was Lake Cumberland.
 Through the haze of the atmosphere I could make out the land that had been my home, the place where my mother still lives.
 So near, and yet from this height it seemed to be a world away.
 Not long after, we landed in Charlotte, and waited with people, it seemed, from every country of the world, hoping to find our checked bags on the carousel.
 We finally recovered our bags from the baggage office (they had been sent to the wrong carousel by mistake), and I was so happy to come home to a hug from Kristina and a wonderful home-cooked supper.